How To Get Here

 Our church is a United Methodist Church.
 We have roots going back over 150 years in the Methodist heritage, and hold it as an important element of our history.
 We connect with our past, yet we serve a living God so our mission is always unfolding before us.

 Most importantly, Ramona UMC is a safe place for people who are looking for answers to their spiritual questions.
-It’s also a place where those who have decided to follow Jesus Christ can learn and be encouraged in their spiritual growth.
+It’s also a place where those who have decided to follow Jesus Christ can learn and be encouraged in their spiritual growth as well as a place to serve.

 Our mission is To be an inclusive community of faith, learning and serving for the glory of Christ.
 We take this seriously and welcome everyone in our doors to hear the good news of Jesus Christ.
 All are welcome.

-Children are an important part of our ministry especially Sunday mornings.
+Children are an important part of our community especially Sunday mornings.
 Children of all ages are always welcome to stay in the sanctuary with their parents, however, we offer a variety of options.

 You must be logged in to post a comment.